Its-Vikas-xd/Its-Vikas-xd/README.md

 ### 🚀 About Me

-🎓 Self-taught developer pursuing **NIELIT O Level**
+🎓 Self-taught developer currently pursuing **NIELIT O Level**
 💡 Passionate about **Data Analytics**, **Web Development**, and **IoT Systems**
-🔍 I love turning raw data into insights with Python
+🔍 Love turning raw data into meaningful insights using Python
-🧩 Problem-solving enthusiast — building practical solutions is my thing
+🧩 Constantly experimenting and building real-world solutions
-☕ Fueled by curiosity & strong coffee
+☕ Forever fueled by curiosity and coffee

 ---